CemalUnal/cloud-native-application-development-workshop/readme.md

 Then continue reading from [example-docker-commands/readme.md](./example-docker-commands/readme.md) to get familiar with Docker concepts and cli usage.

+#### 12 Factor App Implementation

-After completing the examples in the above document, you can start deploying the sample application following the 12 factor app principles by continue to read [12-factor-implementation-using-docker.md](./12-factor-implementation-using-docker.md) along with log aggregation / filtering infrastructure using `docker run` commands.
+After completing the examples in the above document, you can continue to read from [12-factor-implementation-using-docker.md](./12-factor-implementation-using-docker.md) to start deploying the sample application by following the 12 factor app principles.
 Also the Docker Compose guide of the sample application is available in [docker-compose.md](./docker-compose.md).

 ### PART-2